Seven Sacred Pools Travel Guide

 Is it crowded?

 Unfortunately, yes, the pools are one of the most popular spots on the island and are almost always quite crowded.
+However, you can avoid some of the crowds by doing Shaka Guide's reverse tour and getting there before everyone else!

 Where along the Road to Hana are the Seven Sacred Pools?

 The Seven Sacred Pools are actually about 30 minutes south of Hana.
 Since the Road to Hana runs north of town, the pools are not technically on the famed Road to Hana since they come after Hana.
+It will be one of the last stops if you do the Classic or Loop tours, and one of the first stops if you're on Shaka Guide's Reverse Road to Hana tour.